evoong/Stubhub-Tracker/README.md

-# Stubhub Tracker
+Here's a README for the Concert-Price-Predictor project:

+# Concert Price Predictor

-Welcome to the Stubhub Tracker Jupyter Notebook project!
-This project is designed to help you track and analyze ticket prices on Stubhub.
+Welcome to the Concert Price Predictor!
+This project is designed to help you predict ticket prices for concerts using historical data and machine learning techniques.

 ## Features
+- **Data Collection**: Scrape and collect historical ticket prices and related data.
-- **Data Cleaning**: Clean and preprocess the scraped data for analysis.
+- **Data Cleaning**: Clean and preprocess the collected data for analysis.
-- **Missing Information Handling**: Identify and fill in missing information in the dataset.
-- **Data Collection**: Scrape ticket prices from Stubhub.
 - **Data Analysis**: Analyze price trends and patterns.
+- **Model Training**: Train machine learning models to predict ticket prices.
+- **Prediction**: Predict future ticket prices based on the trained models.

 ## Requirements